CodeSmell/AsynchRest/README.md

 # Asynch REST
-Examine Spring MVC & Jersey as REST API framework within Spring Boot Play with various asynchronous options
+Examine Spring MVC & Jersey as REST API framework within Spring Boot

+Playing with various asynchronous options

 ## Using Jersey as JAX-RS provider instead of Spring MVC
 Typically a Spring Boot application will use the web starter, which sets up the container for Spring MVC REST development.